As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 - You want a fashion umbrella with specific colors or patterns

-- You need the smallest possible umbrella (Totes Micro)
+- You need the smallest possible umbrella for a clutch or small bag

 - You primarily face light rain with little wind